-With the above motivation, here we aim to certify $d$-outcome measurements (with $d$ being arbitrary) employing the non-classicality of temporal correlations.
+With the above motivation, here we aim to present a protocol to certify some specific $d$-outcome quantum measurements (with $d$ being arbitrary) employing the non-classicality of temporal correlations.
+Our proposed protocol uniquely (up to some isometry) identifies which set of measurements is being implemented by an unknown device using measurement statistics and some partial (not tomographically complete) information.
 We consider a scenario involving one preparation device and one measurement device.
-The preparation device produces a maximally mixed state of an arbitrary dimension on which the measurement device performs measurements twice in sequence.
+The preparation device produces a maximally mixed state of an unknown dimension on which the measurement device performs measurements twice in sequence.
 In this scenario, we propose a set of temporal inequalities (satisfied by classical devices) pertaining to different values of $d$, containing time separated correlation functions corresponding to successive measurement outcomes.
-Using quantum violations of these inequalities, we certify $d$-outcome measurements without requiring entanglement or any prior knowledge about the dimension of the system.
-Our scheme relies on certain minimal assumptions that can be easily met in practice.
-We further show that our protocol is robust against non-ideal realization.
+Using quantum violations of these inequalities, we certify a particular set of $d$-outcome quantum measurements without requiring entanglement or any prior knowledge about the dimension of the system.
+Our scheme relies on certain minimal assumptions that can be met in practice.
+We further show that our protocol is robust against non-ideal realizations.
 Our certification protocol moreover enables us to formulate a scheme for genuine randomness certification.

 The rest of the paper is organised as follows.
 In the next Section, we first present the scenario along with the required assumptions.
-We next propose a criterion certifying that the measurements are projective.
-In Section \ref{s4}, we provide our desired set of temporal inequalities along with their sum-of-squares decompositions.
-In Section \ref{s5}, we formulate our scheme for certifying $d$-outcome measurements and its robustness analysis.
+We next propose a criterion certifying that the measurement effects are projectors.
+In Section \ref{s4}, we provide our desired set of temporal inequalities along with their sum-of-squares decompositions under the assumptions considered here.
+In Section \ref{s5}, we formulate our scheme for certifying $d$-outcome quantum measurements and its robustness analyses.
 Next, we demonstrate in Section \ref{s6} the framework for secure randomness certification based on our proposed certification protocol.
 Finally, Section \ref{s7} is reserved for concluding discussions along with some future perspectives.